ptcar2009/covid19-classifier/PROPOSAL.md

 Covid-19 is the main news in 2020, but in Brazil it's been neglected by the government and has not been notified nearly enough, due to lack of tests and public investiment in research and medical support.

-The aim of this project is to estimate (in a sort of statistical and non formal manner) what is the rate of undernotification of Covid-19 deaths and hospitalizations midst the notified SARS (SRAG in portuguese) cases.

 The problem is a classification problem, where a model will be trained to classify a given entry in the SRAG data between COVID-19 positive and negative sample, given the information contained in the individual file.

-The data is mostly tabular data, and I couldn't find any similar research on this specific dataset, but even then, tabular classification is a classic problem that has been tackled in many different forms, from SVMs with kernels to XGBoost and Random Forest and similar ensemble models.

 ### Datasets and Inputs